VEuPathDB/StaticContent/content/common/user_datasets_help.md

   <details closed>
     <summary><h4>My Data Sets workspace</h4></summary>
     <ul>
       <li>This is your workspace where you can upload your own datasets.
-Currently, four different file types are supported</li>
+Currently, six different file types are supported</li>
       <li>Your data sets are private and you may share them with colleagues.</li>
       <li>Access this page from <i>My Workspace</i> in the header menu.</li>
       <li>Each user can upload up to <b>10 GB</b> data.</li>